aeslaughter/heat_fdiff/README.txt

-heat_fdiff is a 1-D, parallel finite difference solution to the heat equation.
+heat_fdiff is a 1-D, parallel finite difference solution to the heat equation written in C++ with PETSc.
 The code is documented using Doxygen (www.doxygen.org).

 To build the documentation:
 1.)
 Download Doxygen software, including the Doxywizard.